yaarilab/Maccac_VDJbase_Processing_Bayesian_genotype_24_6_light_chain/README.md

 > In this section, in case undocumented alleles were inferred the repertoire is re-aligned and annotated with the additional alleles.

-**4. Clonal inference and selection of colonal representative**
+**4. Pre genotype filter**

-> In this section, clones are infered for the annotated repertoire, and a single representative for each clone whith the least number of mutation is chosen.
+> In this section, we take only reads with: No mutation within the V region, Single allele assignment, Starting from position one of the V germline

 **5. Genotype inference**